ADVANCED NUTRITION CALCULATOR

 -

 Katch-McArdle (Best for athletic or lean individuals) This formula uses your lean body mass (the weight of everything in your body except fat) to calculate BMR.
-Because it ignores fat tissue — which burns very few calories at rest — it's significantly more accurate for people who have a lower body fat percentage.
+Because it ignores fat tissue — which burns very few calories at rest — it's significantly more accurate for people with a lower body fat percentage.
 To use it, you'll need to enter your body fat %.

 Next, choose your units — Metric (cm, kg) or Imperial (inches, lbs) — using the toggle buttons.
 Then enter your height and weight.